top of page

 6

-RAIVES will be purchased by trauma hospitals such as university hospitals and health systems which have units like the OR or ICU.
+RAIVES was designed for trauma hospitals such as university hospitals and health systems which have units like the OR or ICU.

 7